Sanaa Barnes

 Sanaa Barnes (born 10 August 2000) is an American high jumper.
-She finished as runner-up at the 2025 USA Outdoor Track and Field Championships.
+The Pan American U20 champion in 2019, she finished as runner-up at the 2025 USA Outdoor Track and Field Championships and won the gold medal at the 2025 NACAC Championships prior to competing for the United States at the 2025 World Athletics Championships.

-Career
+Biography

-From Texas, she attended Byron Nelson High School in Denton County and won the Texan state 6A championships in 2017 in the high jump.
+From Texas, she attended Byron Nelson High School in Denton County and won the Texan University Interscholastic League state 6A championships in 2017 in the high jump.
 That year she went on to compete for the United States at the 2017 Pan American U20 Athletics Championships in Peru.

 Barnes finished second at the USATF Junior Outdoor Championships in 2018, and later went on to finish eighth at the 2018 IAAF World U20 Championships in Tampere, Estonia.
 She won the gold medal in the women's high jump at the 2019 Pan American U20 Athletics Championships in San José, Costa Rica.

 Competing for Villanova University, she placed fourth at the 2022 NCAA Outdoor Championships before later transferring to Auburn University ahead of the 2023 season.
-She placed joint-fourth with a jump of 1.82 metres at the 2022 USA Outdoor Track and Field Championships.
-The following year at the 2023 NCAA Championships, she cleared 1.84 metres in Austin, Texas which was good enough for fifth place on that occasion.
+She placed joint-fourth with a jump of at the 2022 USA Outdoor Track and Field Championships.
+The following year at the 2023 NCAA Championships, she cleared in Austin, Texas which was good enough for fifth place on that occasion.

-She jumped a personal best 1.88 metres to finish fifth at the US Olympic Trials in Eugene, Oregon in June 2024.
+Barnes jumped a personal best to finish fifth at the US Olympic Trials in Eugene, Oregon in June 2024.
+She placed fourth at the USA Indoor Track and Field Championships in New York, in February 2025.